mrinaltank/dice-simulator-project/README.md

 # dice-simulator-project
-A dice simulator can be used in various Python programming projects, especially those involving games or simulations.
+A dice simulator can be used in various things such as:
+1.Gaming
+2.Decision Making
+3.Algorithm Testing